Year of Call: 2012

 Tony also has an interest in cases involving allegations of police misconduct, as well as protest cases involving complex points of law under the Human Rights Act 1998 and is eager to develop his practice further in this field.

-In addition to his criminal practice Tony has an interest in regulatory proceedings, with experience of appearing before local authority Licensing Panels, the Magistrates’ Court and the Crown Court in relation to licensing matters.
+In addition to his criminal practice Tony has a strong interest in regulatory proceedings, with experience of appearing before local authority Licensing Panels, the Magistrates’ Court and the Crown Court in relation to licensing matters.

 To instruct Tony, please contact his clerks.

 Operation Dreadnaught (2019) – Being led as junior counsel in a large-scale trafficking of Class A drugs.

 Defendant accused of threats to kill and assaults in a domestic violence context (facing a 2-year custodial sentence).
 Complainant did not attend at trial.
 Prosecution sought to rely on an account given on body-worn video as res gestae.
 Successfully argued (in accordance with Wills ) that the Prosecution should not be permitted to rely upon res gestae as there appeared to be no good reason for the Complainant’s absence.
 The Prosecution were forced to offer no evidence and the Defendant was acquitted of all charges.

 R v OW (2019) – Defending